as0ler/AzureTraining/3.PacketCapture/README.md

   * Copy the value once saved.

 7. In "IAM" blade from the subscription used:
+  * Go to "subscriptions" panel.
+  * Select your subscription.
+  * Go to "IAM" blade.
+  * Add a new permission.
-  * Add the application as a valid role (f.ex.
-Owner).
+  * Add the application as "Owner".

 8. Obtain the tenant id in Active Directory:
   * Active Directory -> Properties
   * Copy the value "DirectoryID"

 9. Create the next Environment variables:
+  * Go to App Services
+  * Select your function, and go to "Platform features".
+  * Select "Application settings"
+  * In "Application settings" section, create the next environment variables:
     * AzureTenant
     * AzureCredPassword
     * AzureClientId

 10. Create a virtual Machine:
   * Type: Ubuntu Linux
   * Name: testMachine
-  * Enable Extension Network Watcher
+  * In "Extensions blade", enable the Extension Network Watcher.

 11. Create a new Managed Rule (Monitor -> Alerts)
   * Target: testMachine